Normal matrices - unitary/orthogonal vs hermitian/symmetric

 Strangely, the concept of outer product is not popular in Soviet/Russian mathematical literature; when I used to refer to it in my university days, my PIs (who had a strong background in linear algebra and functional analysis, being students of Israel M. Gelfand) were unaware of it.
 This is surprising, because I find it very helpful and elegant, and it is often used in quantum mechanics.

-Now, if you have 2 matrices, and , their product is normally viewed as an outer product of inner products:
+Now, if you have 2 matrices, A and B, their product is normally viewed as an outer product of inner products:

 But sometimes it can be useful to view it the other way around, as an inner product of outer products of their respective column-vectors by row-vectors: